 Rowe said she likes that HR lets her specialize in one aspect of the business but also work at every organizational level.
 “HR interacts with every department at every level of employment,” she said.
 “In other careers, you only really interact with people in your department, doing the same thing the same way every day.
 HR interacts with everyone and every day is a new challenge.”

-Rowe’s future was far less focused when she decided to go back to school for a bachelor's in business administration with a concentration in human resources management.
+Rowe’s future was far less focused when she decided to return to school for a bachelor's in business administration with a concentration in human resources management.
 She said she “only knew I wanted to work with people and solve problems" and knew the program offered a combination of HR and leadership courses.

 “This degree would give me the flexibility to pursue a management role or an HR role,” she said.
-By earning a degree in human resources management, you can explore vital aspects of the human resources role.

 “You don’t need to be headed to the HR department to benefit from this degree program,” Rowe said.
 “A degree in business administration with a concentration in HR prepares you for a leadership role in any department.
 It teaches you how to manage an organization’s most important resource – people.”